cs-uob/COMS20012/docs/labs/Lab2.md

 We will not be hacking anything today, but we will learn how to build, define and exercise Wireshark Message/Packet Display Filter (Typing Text, Expression Builder & Shortcut options).
 You will also compare the standards of the TCP/IP Layered Network Architecture with Wireshark captured HTTP and TCP messages.
 More about TCP/IP Layered Network Architecture you can read [here](https://docs.oracle.com/cd/E19683-01/806-4075/ipov-10/index.html)

 ## 1. Setting up Wireshark
-As you will be using Wireshark for this lab, lets learn how to setup Wireshark on Kali Linux inside Vagrant.
+As you will be using Wireshark for this lab, let's learn how to setup Wireshark on Kali Linux inside Vagrant.

 **You can use your laptop (Linux system) (it is expected that you use Ubuntu for Desktops: http://www.ubuntu.com/ .)
 And VMware which is an open source on Linux systems.**